pldn/LDWizard-old/docs/design.md

 2. Provide the overall interaction flow between the various interaction steps.

-The benefit of a generic interface is that it provides continuity for generic users, when they move between the various interaction steps.
+The benefit of a generic interface is that it provides continuity for Domain Experts, when they move between the various interaction steps.
 Links to documentation and the LD Wizard project are also included in the branding component that is positioned in the bottom-right corner.

 <figure id="GenericUserInterface">
   <img src="/docs/img/GeneralUserInterface.svg" width="70%" height="50%">